Gioni06/basics-of-modern-web-development/README.md

-# Basics of modern web development
+# Fundamentals of modern web development

 This is a collection of coding session for the course "Basics of modern web development" at [HSD](https://www.hs-duesseldorf.de).